 At meetings of the Compensation Committee, policies such as the policy for the compensation of directors and executive officers are formulated, and the content of matters such as the referenced compensation are decided.
-Concerning information such as the number of times a meeting of the Compensation Committee was held and the Committee's activities, please refer to the Form 6-K English translation of certain items disclosed in the Annual Securities Report pursuant to the Financial Instruments and Exchange Act for the fiscal year ended March 31, 2021, "4.
-Status of Corporate Governance and Other (4) Compensation of Statutory Officers 3 Compensation for Directors and Executive Officers".
-Concerning the attendance status of each member, please refer to the "Reference Materials for the General Meeting of Shareholders" in the Notice of Convocation of the Annual General Meeting of Shareholders.
+Concerning information such as details about the number of times a meeting of the Compensation Committee was held, the status of attendance of each member and summaries of discussions, please refer to the section entitled "PART I. Corporate Information Item 4.
+Company Information 4.
+Status of Corporate Governance and Other (1) Corporate Governance and (4) Compensation of Statutory Officers" in the Form 6-K English translation of certain items disclosed in the Annual Securities Report pursuant to the Financial Instruments and Exchange Act. and the "Reference Materials for the General Meeting of Shareholders" in the Notice of Convocation of the Annual General Meeting of Shareholders.